 Gandhi had been called a “Sammy”, a “coon”, and a “coolie”, which were derogatory Indian names, yet he still set an example not by fighting or trying to get them back, but by refusing to give his fingerprints.
-Other Indians follow his in order to protect their rights as citizens, which caused then to get thrown in jail.
+Other Indians follow his in order to protect their rights as citizens, which caused them to get thrown in jail.

 The Indian mineworkers boycotted their jobs in order to free the people in jail, and sure enough, Gandhi and all the other prisoners got set free.
 The oppressive laws got changed and Gandhi became satisfied with the improvements in South Africa.
 He radically changed the Indian’s lives and most of the discrimination that used to exist in South Africa even though it presented to his many problems.

 Gandhi lived in South Africa for about twenty-two years, but when the oppressive laws were changed, he made his way back to his home country, India.
 It has been a long time since he had lived in India and upon arrival, he dressed as a commoner and was greeted by thousands of people.
 Gandhi immediately becomes a part of Indian politics and his opinion has a great effect on most of the country.